 Cochituate State Park is a popular spot for outdoor recreation in the summer.
-People flock to the three sections of Lake Cochituate—north, middle and south—for boating, kayaking, canoeing, windsurfing, fishing and, of course, swimming.
+People flock to the three sections of Lake Cochituate—north, middle and south—for boating, kayaking, canoeing, windsurfing, fishing, and, of course, swimming.
 There are plenty of places to picnic, and nearby trails are perfect for stretching your legs.
-Daily parking fees of $8 for Massachusetts vehicles and $10 for out-of-state cars apply.
+Daily parking fees are $8 for Massachusetts vehicles and $15 for out-of-state cars.

 On sunny days, Crystal Lake is as sparkly as its name.
 Photo courtesy of Newton Conservators

 Visit the beautiful 33-acre Crystal Lake in Newton this summer for a day of fun in the sun.
 While much of the lake is surrounded by private homes, there are two town parks, a town beach, and a bathhouse that are open to the public.
 Only Newton residents can buy summer-long swim passes, but anyone can purchase a day pass for $10 per person.

 Hopkinton Reservoir, Hopkinton State Park—Hopkinton

 Hopkinton may be best known for being the start of the Boston Marathon, but it’s also home to the terrific Hopkinton State Park.
 There are two designated swimming areas that are monitored by lifeguards and the Main Area waterfront has an accessible ramp, so anyone can use the facilities.
 The state park also has ample spots for picnicking and trails for exploring.
 Daily parking fees of $8 for Massachusetts vehicles and $15 for out-of-state cars apply.

 The water and beaches are super-clean at Houghton's Pond.
 Photo by cathgarn via Instagram